sensiml/nano33_data_capture/README.md

 - Currently only works over serial port.
 ArduinoBLE library consistently crashes when attempting to connect via Windows BLE libraries
 - Magnetometer will be collected at the higher sample rate of Accel/Gyro, should it be used.
+- 476hz IMU appears to be choppy when connected to Data Capture Lab.